snowplow/scala-maxmind-iplookups/README.md

 }
 ```

-Given that `GeoLiteCity.dat` is updated by MaxMind each month, we **strongly recommend** maintaining an up-to-date `GeoLiteCity.dat` file outside of the jar and using that for your geo-IP lookups, and only using the bundled `GeoLiteCity.dat` file for testing purposes.
-See [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that does this.
+Note that `GeoLiteCity.dat` is updated by MaxMind each month - see [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that regularly keeps your local `GeoLiteCity.dat` up-to-date.

 For further usage examples for Scala MaxMind Geo-IP, please see the tests in [`IpGeoTest.scala`] [ipgeotest-scala].
+The test suite downloads its own copy of `GeoLiteCity.dat` from MaxMind for testing purposes.

 ## Implementation details